wds4/DCoSL/examples/open-bazaar-rating-system.md

 ### number of simple lists: 2

-a simple list of listing categories
+List 1: a simple list of listing categories

-a simple list of category relationships of the form: category A is a subcategory of category B. Categories will be identified using cryptographic identifiers (as opposed to the hashtag method).
+List 2: a simple list of category relationships of the form: category A is a subcategory of category B. Categories will be identified using cryptographic identifiers (as opposed to the hashtag method).

+Sample item for list 2:

 ```
 {